TrentSJohnson/Alice-Hill-Website/src/pages/choices/midColorado/school.md

 choice3: ""
 book: ""
 ---
-As you daughter attends school, you are shocked at how little state history is taught about in school.
+As you daughter attends school, you are shocked at how little state history is taught.

 What do you do?